aaliang/rqueue/README.md

 When a client is disconnected its subscriptions are automatically purged.

-Payloads are capped at 2KB, though you are encouraged to stay under to stay under ethernet's MTU of 1500 bytes for safety.
-(TCP reads and writes on the client are potentially unstable).
+Payloads are capped at 2KB, though you are encouraged to stay under to stay within the host OS's page size.
 Larger payloads will be supported in form of multi-part messages.

 ### Usage